dagibu301/Covid-19-Tracker/README.md

 ## :memo: License

 This project is under the license of MIT.
-See here the archive [LICENSE](LICENSE.md) para mais detalhes.
+See here the archive [LICENSE](LICENSE.md) for more details.

 ---